 “I recognize that silicone piercing.
 It’s Carl, Professor Carl Sable.
 You took my intro to political science course a few semesters ago.”, he said.

 “Hah!
 That’s some retro outfit you got there.” you say, as you pull down your face warmer, “I was just thinking about you on the drive here.
-Public radio is telling the whole country that all your crazy predictions are coming true.
+Public Radio is telling the whole country that all your crazy predictions are coming true.
 The United States is planning to invade Greenland, then perhaps Canada and Russia …”

-“… and it’s all because of The Mercator Projection!” you both shout in unison with a belly laugh.
+“―all because of The Mercator Projection!” you both shout in unison with a belly laugh.

 “Yes, it’s difficult to convince someone of the true magnitude of things when they are perpetually shown a world view that systematically distorts reality.”, the professor said.
 “Hopefully he doesn’t invade Russia though.”